danielmiessler/fabric/docs/Project-Restructured.md

     * ✅ Run `go build ./cmd/to_pdf` to ensure the PDF tool compiles correctly.
     * ✅ Execute the full test suite with `go test ./...`.
     * ✅ Run all applications and manually test the CLI, API, pattern loading, and helper tools to confirm all functionality is intact.
-    * ⚠️ Verify that external packaging and distribution methods, such as the Homebrew package, continue to build correctly after the reorganization.
+    * ⚠️ Verify that external packaging and distribution methods, such as the Homebrew package, continue to build correctly after the reorganization. **Note:** The Homebrew formula will need to be updated to build from `./cmd/fabric` instead of the root directory.
     * ⚠️ Test that `go install github.com/danielmiessler/fabric/cmd/fabric@latest` works for all three tools.

 ---